Skip to content

 Home loan language can often feel confusing, but we’re here to help remove some of the mystery.

-1. Rates
+1. Interest Rates

-Let's say your rate is 6% on a 30-year loan.
-If you borrow $550,000, you'll pay 6% of that amount in interest on top of the actual amount that gets taken off your loan, or $3,298 per month in total.
-If you paid that same rate for 30 years, you would pay a total of $637,110 in interest.
+Let’s say your rate is 6% on a 30-year loan.
+If you borrow $550,000, you'll pay 6% interest on top of your loan repayments—around $3,298 per month in total.
+If you kept that same rate for the full 30 years, you'd pay approximately $637,110 in interest.

 There's a lot of calculators out there that can give you an idea of what your repayments might look like (checkout Up's here) and how much it could change if interest rates go up or down.